zalora/deployix/pkgs/wait-for-file/README.md

 wait-for-file
 ==============

-Wait until a file exists, then returns.
+Wait until a file exists, then return.

 Exit codes
 -----------